Image

 Showing the way forward

-Today's healthcare professionals would not be able to give all the advice recommended while maintaining other care.
-The researchers' calculations show that in the UK, for example, five times as many nurses would need to be hired, compared to current levels, to cope with the task.
+Today's healthcare professionals would not be able to give all the recommended advice while maintaining other care.
+The researchers' calculations show that in the UK, for example, five times as many nurses would need to be hired compared to current levels to cope with the task.

-The study also presents a new guideline to help policy makers and guideline authors consider the pros and cons of the intervention in a structured way before deciding whether or not to recommend it.
+The study also presents a new guideline to help policymakers and guideline authors consider the pros and cons of the intervention in a structured way before deciding whether or not to recommend it.

 Victor Montori, Professor of Medicine at the Mayo Clinic in the United States is a co-author of the study: